We focus on the problem cars from the 1990 and 2000 decades. I'm talking about the rides we depend on to get to work and take our family places.

-In addition to this information we added a fun auto repair skills test to the site.
+But wait there's more, we added a fun auto repair skills test to the site.
 It's a quick five question multiple choice quiz visitors find challenging.

 The definition of an old car is often in the eye of the beholder.
 To complicate matters even further it might also depend on where you live in the world.
 First we'll start by defining what a classic car is.

-Many collectors would consider a classic ride in the 35 to 65-year-old range.
-Therefore, for the sake of argument, we'll plaster a definition of old on one that's newer than 30 years young, but older than 10 years.
+Many collectors consider a classic ride in the 35 to 65-year-old range.
+Therefore, for the sake of argument, one that's newer than 30 years, but older than 10 years.

 This is just my opinion and we welcome your interpretation of the term.
-I can tell you that when my neighbor gets into their 2008 Nissan Maxima they don't consider it an old ride.
+I can tell you that when my neighbors Bill and Deb get into their 2008 Nissan Maxima they don't consider it an old ride.